FatulM/shamsi_date/README.md

 Jalali and Gregorian objects are immutable.
 So using operators and methods will give you  new object and does not manipulate the object in place, like String objects.
 Almost all other objects in shamsi_date library are immutable too.

 You can access `year`, `month`, `day` through getters on Jalali or Gregorian dates.
 You can get week day number of Jalali and Gregorian by using `weekDay` getter.
 Week days range from 1 to 7.
 Jalali week starts with `Shanbe` and Gregorian week starts with `Monday`.
 Month length can be accessed using `monthLength` getter.
 Month length is sensitive to leap years.
-You can check Jalali date validity by `isValid()` method and check if the year is a leap year by `isLeapYear()` method.
+You can check Jalali date validity by `isValid()` method.
+Validity check is based on year, month and day being in their bounds for example month should not be more than month length. you can check if the year is a leap year by `isLeapYear()` method.
 Julian day number is also accessible through `julianDayNumber` getter. for example:

 ```dart
 Jalali j = Jalali(1397, 5, 6);